 A: Our investment strategy is to acquire primarily stabilized income-oriented commercial real estate in the United States.
-To a lesser extent, we also plan to invest in real estate-related securities to provide a source of liquidity for our share repurchase plan, cash management and other purposes.
+To a lesser extent, we also invest in real estate-related securities to provide a source of liquidity for our share repurchase plan, cash management and other purposes.

-Our investment strategy is expected to capitalize on Blackstone's scale and the real-time information provided by its real estate holdings to identify and acquire our target investments at attractive pricing.
-We also expect to benefit from Blackstone's reputation and ability to transact in scale with speed and certainty, and its long-standing and extensive relationships in the real estate industry.
+Our investment strategy seeks to capitalize on Blackstone's scale and the real-time information provided by its real estate holdings to identify and acquire our target investments at attractive pricing.
+We also seek to benefit from Blackstone's reputation and ability to transact in scale with speed and certainty, and its long-standing and extensive relationships in the real estate industry.

-Q: What types of properties do you intend to acquire?
+Q: What types of properties do you acquire?

 A: Our investments in primarily stabilized income-oriented commercial real estate in the United States will focus on a range of asset types.
-These may include office, hotel, industrial, multifamily and retail assets, as well as others, including, without limitation, healthcare, student housing, senior living, data centers, manufactured housing and storage properties.
+These may include multifamily, retail, office, hotel, and industrial assets, as well as others, including, without limitation, healthcare, student housing, senior living, data centers, manufactured housing and storage properties.
+As of the date of this prospectus, our real estate portfolio consists of multifamily, hotel, retail and industrial assets.
+See "Investments in Real Properties and Real Estate-Related Securities."